SM9276/swen-261/docs/DesignDoc.md

 > criteria tests failing, and the number of user stories that
 > have not had any testing yet.
 Highlight the issues found during
 > acceptance testing and if there are any concerns._
 Acceptance Testing was performed by our own team members, the unit tests were run in order to make sure there was functionality.
-Some of the features that were wanted to be implemented were not, so they failed by default.
+Some of the features that were originally desired to be implemented were not, so they failed by default.
+Including those user stories, group 1A passed 7 of them and failed 8 of them.
+A few of our user stories weren’t tested by group 1A but were tested, rather, by ourselves after that day.
+However, since most of the user stories were roughly implemented by that point, we were able to completely resolve all of the failed user stories’ errors that we had actually planned on implementing by the end of our third sprint.

 ### Unit Testing and Code Coverage